Advanced Mixing Options

 - The tracks in your project are shown in blue boxes.

 - The output channels are shown in gray boxes.

 - Adjust the Output Channels slider as desired to change the number of output channels.

 - Click to select or deselect any box.
 A selected box is outlined in red.

 - Clicking to select a box when another is already selected will link the boxes if they are not linked, or remove the link if they are linked.

 - Clicking on any link will remove that link.

-Connect the tracks to the channels in the way that you want, then click "OK" to export to the multi-channel file.
+Connect the tracks to the channels in the way that you want, then click "OK" to return to the Export Audio dialog to effect the export.